Guinness Advertising, Pure Genius?

 In the late 80’s and early 90’s Guinness gave TV a real taste for the for the baffling (and funny) world of the Irish Stout.
 Mr Rutger Hauer memorably fronted a 24 series of ‘Pure Genius’ ads, usually tasting Guinness in his own unique, weird and often surreal way.
 Titles like the beautifuly simplistic It’s not easy being a dolphin to the more visceral classic below, The world revolves at a thousand miles per hour, it is enough to make you dizzy!

-Mr Jonathan Glazer then directed 2 dynamic Guinness Adverts by Mr Tom Carty and Mr Walter Campbell (responsible for Dunlop’s Tested for the Unexpected) in the late 90’s that both celebrate the beauty of motion and the advertising campaign,
+Mr Jonathan Glazer then directed 2 dynamic Guinness Adverts by Mr Tom Carty and Mr Walter Campbell (responsible for Dunlop’s Tested for the Unexpected) in the late 90’s that both celebrate the beauty of motion in the advertising campaign,

 Good things come to those who wait.